-In this context Class Meister, builder of timber-framed houses, proposes a modern solution using suspended wooden floors instead of concrete slab foundations.
-This technology, combined with high-performance insulation materials, provides both superior energy efficiency and low environmental impact, meeting the challenges of sustainable construction.
+In this context Class Meister, builder of timber-framed houses, proposes a modern solution by using a suspended wooden floor, replacing the reinforced concrete slab.
+This construction solution, aided by high-performance insulation materials, ensures both superior energy efficiency and low environmental impact, meeting the challenges of sustainable construction.

-What are the advantages of a wooden floor compared to concrete?
+What are the advantages of a wooden floor compared to a reinforced concrete slab?

-The use of an insulated suspended timber floor has a number of advantages over a concrete foundation slab.
-The most important are ease of installation, energy efficiency of the house and reduced environmental impact.
-The installation of this type of foundation can be done on Krinner / Tehnopieux screwed micropiles or reinforced concrete dowels.
-Whichever method is chosen, the technical design must first be carried out, taking into account the geotechnical and topographical studies and the load discharges for each supporting element.
+The use of an insulated suspended timber floor has many advantages compared to a reinforced concrete slab positioned on the ground.
+The most important of these are increased energy efficiency, house efficiency, reduced erection time and accuracy, reducing the possibility of errors and impact on the ground.
+The installation of this type of foundation can be done on Krinner / Tehnopieux screwed micropiles or reinforced concrete piles.
+Whichever method is chosen, the technical design must first be made, taking into account the geotechnical and topographical studies and the load discharges for each supporting element.

-The wooden floor has a superior thermal insulation compared to concrete and is lighter than concrete slab, which reduces the load on foundations.
-This can be a significant advantage in areas where the ground has limited bearing capacity, providing a high level of comfort at low cost.
+The wooden floor offers a better intrinsic thermal insulation compared to concrete.
+It is also lighter than concrete slab, which reduces the load on foundations.
+This can be a significant advantage in areas where the ground has limited bearing capacity.

-Wood decking is the best way to insulate your house from the ground because thermal bridges are eliminated impossible to avoid a masonry slab.
+Wood decking is the best way to insulate your house from the ground because the vast majority of thermal bridges are eliminated, hard and expensive to avoid with a reinforced concrete slab system.
 It eliminates that cold feeling in the soles of your feet when walking barefoot around the house.
-The condition is that the suspended floor is well insulated, with good quality materials and a sufficiently thick layer.
-The minimum recommended thickness is 25 cm.
+The condition is that the suspended floor is well insulated, with good quality and properly implemented materials, contains a sufficiently thick layer and is properly sealed.

 It's no news that a timber-framed house can be built faster than a concrete or brick one.
 The time can be reduced even further by using suspended wooden floors.
-It installs quickly helping to get your home up and running in less time, but also at a lower cost by eliminating the associated costs.
+It Quick to fit in 3-4 days, This helps the house to be erected in less time, with greater accuracy because factory-made wooden panels are used, and at a lower price because the associated costs are eliminated.

-When using wooden floors it is very important to pay attention to the hygrothermal exchange between the floor and the environment on either side of it.
-Good control of moisture transfer into the floor should be ensured and any risk of moisture retention should be eliminated by ventilation, insulation and the use of vapor barriers, depending on the construction provisions.
+When using wooden floors, it is very important to pay attention to the hygrothermal exchange between the floor and the environment on each side of the floor.
+Good control of vapor transfer into the floor must be ensured, and any risk of moisture trapping must be eliminated by proper ventilation and insulation to move the dew point as far outwards as possible.
+This is achieved by the correct use of vapor barriers and diffusion membranes, with this on airtightness.

 Foundation on Krinner screwed micropiles